 Sand is a valuable natural resource that is used all around the world in the production of building materials, computer technology, aeronautics, and in the process of land reclamation.
-However, the significance of sand in Singapore is unlike that in any other nations.
+However, the significance of sand in Singapore is unlike that in any other nation.
 Being one of the world's largest importers of sand, the island city-state's demand for these aggregates continues to grow with the on-going progress of the young First-World nation.

 Sandland was exhibited at Nanyang Technological University, School of Art, Design and Media as part of the Contemporary Landscape Photography Show in November 2016.